 The Jackson Hole Airport is governed by a Board, whose members are appointed by town and county officials.
 The Jackson Hole Airport Board’s vision and mission encompass all the components that need to come together for the airport to run smoothly.
 The Board employs a staff, which is headed by the Airport Director to run the day to day operations of the airport and ensure compliance with various Federal Aviation Regulations.

-Jim Waldrop, President
+Jim Waldrop, Member

 Jim was appointed to the Airport Board in 2009.
 Jim has extensive community Board experience including Chamber of Commerce, Jackson Hole Central Reservations, and the Fall Arts Festival.
 Jim is the General Manager at The Wort Hotel.